RenderKit/oidn/README.md

 argument) and the row stride (`rowByteStride` argument), in number of bytes.

-The row stride must be an integer multiple of the pixel stride.
 If the pixels and/or rows are stored contiguously (tightly packed without any gaps), you can set `pixelByteStride` and/or `rowByteStride` to 0 to let the library compute the actual strides automatically, as a convenience.

 Images support only the `OIDN_FORMAT_FLOAT3` and `OIDN_FORMAT_HALF3` pixel formats.
 Custom image layouts with extra channels (e.g. alpha